jeturing/PocketGone-By-Jeturing-v1.0/README.md

 A comprehensive web-based platform for WiFi security testing and penetration testing education.
 Integrates real Kali Linux tools through a modern web interface for controlled laboratory environments.

 ⚠️ **WARNING**: This platform contains real penetration testing capabilities.
-For authorized educational use only in controlled lab environments at ITLA EDU university cybersecurity classes.
+For authorized educational use only in controlled lab environments at Jeturing EDU university cybersecurity classes.

 ## 🎓 Educational Purpose